eanderson4/mmitm/content/about.md

 First a huge THANKS to <a href="[http://coloradoskihistory.com](http://coloradoskihistory.com "http://coloradoskihistory.com")">Colorado Ski History</a> and <a href="[https://www.snowsportsmuseum.org/exhibits](https://www.snowsportsmuseum.org/exhibits "https://www.snowsportsmuseum.org/exhibits")">The Snow Sports Museum</a> Meet Me in the Mountains is a public resource that encourages user interaction by providing their knowledge.
 Without the above resources, this website would be no where near as complete as it currently is.

 MMitM a dynamic knowledge base of all the lost ski areas.
-The ultamate goal being a knowledge base that can be leveraged by back country enthusiasts, explorers, photographers, weather junkies, and historians alike.
+The ultimate goal being a knowledge base that can be leveraged by back country enthusiasts, explorers, photographers, weather junkies, and historians alike.

 ## Lost Resorts